 At present, the project team is working in

-- The digital edition of the dictionaries
+- The terminology of covid-19

 This project has been developed as part of the projects: